icebob/moleculer-java-site/src/services.md

 These are called when `ServiceBroker` starts or stops the `Services`.
 [Read more about lifecycle of Services.](lifecycle.html)

-Other system-level events can be handled by Event `Listeners` (eg. another Node joining the cluster or a change in the `Service` list).
+Other system-level events can be handled by event `Listeners` (eg. another Node joining the cluster or a change in the `Service` list).
 [Read more about internal events.](events.html)